 The makers tried to avert this, but if you want to complete all the achievements you're still going to have to do a degree of grinding and low-level quests.

-Semi-averted in EVE Online.
-While your skills train passively at a rate determined by your attributes, there is significant grinding to be able to obtain enough cash, faction reputation, raw materials, and other such things to be able to purchase or build any items.
+In EVE Online, while your skills train passively at a rate determined by your attributes, there is significant grinding to be able to obtain enough cash, faction reputation, raw materials, and other such things to be able to purchase or build any items.

 Players have discovered a way to basically "farm" the best subjects for grinding.
 In 0.0 security space (Free-for-all PVP and player owned) NPC pirate ships can pay anywhere from a few hundred thousand ISK to over a million.
 By wiping out spawns until one with multiple high-bounty battleships appear, and then only killing the battleships, corporations with 0.0 space can basically create a perpetual money factory.
 This is due to the fact that there a few set spawn compositions the game loads whenever a spawn has been completely cleared.
 But when a spawn is only partially destroyed, instead of changing the makeup of the spawn the game just "refills" it, ensuring that high profit spawns stay high profit.